 rxvt and a window manager:

-The SysV rc system is not used yet.
+The SysV rc system is not used by default.
 To shutdown your system, simply use

 To use the standard SysV system, make sure to upgrade to sysvinit version 2.88dsf-48 or later, then use